LucasIsasmendi/portfolio/books/mind/phrases.md

 “Surround yourself only with people who are going to lift you higher.”
 —Oprah Winfrey

+“To get through the hardest journey we need take only one step at a time, but we must keep on stepping.”
+—Chinese Proverb

+Only those who will risk going too far can possibly find out how far one can go.”
+— T. S. Eliot

+“Twenty years from now you will be more disappointed by the things that you didn’t do than by the ones you did do.
+So throw off the bowlines.
+Sail away from the safe harbor.
+Catch the trade winds in your sails.
+Explore.
+Dream.
+Discover.”
+—Mark Twain

 ## Atomic Habits
 In the long run, the quality of our lives often depends on the quality of our habits.
 Habits are the compound interest of self-improvement.